MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 |v|^2 = 3^2 + 4^2 = 5^2
 $$

 We reproduce the same answer for magnitude as before, which makes sense since a change in the geometry of coordinates should not change the vector's magnitude.
-In other words, a vector's magnitude is invariant under a transformation of the geometry of coordinates.
+In other words, a vector's magnitude is invariant under a change in coordinate geometry.

 Now, to determine the metric, we need two numbers, one for the x-axis and the other for the y-axis.
 We can write: